• Skip to primary navigation

 Instructions

-• Transfer to a blender and blend for about 1 minute or until really smooth.
+• Transfer to a high-speed blender and blend for about 1 minute or until really smooth.
 Pour the mixture back to the pot.

 • Add cacao powder, peanut butter, salt, vanilla extract, and whisk well.
 Bring to a simmer over medium-low heat.